 The basic criterion for considering papers is their impact on aging research.

 In addition to primary research articles in three formats (Priority Reports, Research Articles, Theory Articles), AGING publishes Reviews, Mini-reviews, Perspectives, Commentaries and Letters to the Editor.

 All submissions are initially evaluated in depth by the editors.
 Papers that do not conform to the general criteria for publication will be returned to the authors without detailed review, typically within 2-4 days.
 Otherwise, manuscripts will be sent to 2-3 reviewers who have agreed in advance to assess the paper rapidly.
 The editors will make every effort to reach decisions on these papers within 3 weeks of the submission date.
 If revisions are a condition of publication, we generally allow 3 months for revisions and consider only one revised version of the paper.

 If you would like editorial input on whether your paper might be a strong candidate for consideration at AGING, you can send a presubmission inquiry.
-This should include an abstract plus a brief description of the results and an explanation of the interest and significance to the broad readership of AGING and be emailed to email@example.com.
-We try to respond to these within 1-2 days.
+This should include an abstract plus a brief description of the results and an explanation of the interest and significance to the broad readership of AGING and be emailed to firstname.lastname@example.org.
+We try to respond to these inquiries within 1-2 days.

 To provide open access, AGING journal use a business model in which expenses - including those of peer review, journal production, and online hosting and archiving - are recovered in part by charging a journal-specific publication fee to the authors or research sponsors for each article they publish.